The Only Two Writing Tips You’ll Ever Need

 - You’ll learn new information or be entertained by books, articles, and stories.

-- You will be able to speak intelligently about literature and writing.
+- You’ll be able to speak intelligently about literature and writing.

-- You will observe a cacophony of styles and your own voice will emerge.
+- You’ll observe a cacophony of styles and your own voice will emerge.

 - Your grammar, spelling, and punctuation will improve drastically, especially if you have high reading standards.